George Lohmann

 George Alfred Lohmann (2 June 1865 – 1 December 1901) was an English cricketer, regarded as one of the greatest bowlers of all time.
 Statistically, he holds the lowest lifetime Test bowling average among bowlers with more than fifteen wickets and he has the second highest peak rating for a bowler in the ICC ratings.
 He also holds the record for the lowest strike rate (balls bowled between each wicket taken) in all Test history.

-He bowled at around medium pace and on English pitches of his time could gain spin, so that when rain affected the pitch he was unplayable.
-Against the best batsmen, too, Lohmann possessed skill and guile, and he could vary his pace, flight and break deceptively, so as to worry batsmen on better pitches.
-He was the finest slip fielder of his time and in county cricket a hard-hitting batsman who scored two centuries for Surrey and averaged 25 in 1887.
+Lohmann bowled at around medium pace and was capable of generating spin on English pitches of the era, making him particularly effective in rain-affected conditions.
+Against high-quality batsmen, he demonstrated considerable skill and variation in pace, flight, and movement.
+He was regarded as an accomplished slip fielder and contributed as a lower-order batsman in county cricket, scoring two centuries for Surrey and averaging 25 in the 1887 season.

 In 2016, Lohmann was inducted into the ICC Cricket Hall of Fame.

 Early years

-Lohmann played in a few colts matches at the beginning of 1884, and impressed sufficiently to play ten first-class cricket for Surrey that season.
+Lohmann played in a few colts matches at the beginning of 1884, and impressed sufficiently to play ten first-class cricket matches for Surrey that season.
 He did little bowling but nonetheless established himself as a regular member of the side for his promising batting.

 The following season was nothing short of a sensation.
 Lohmann not only became Surrey's leading bowler, but was the leading first-class wicket-taker with 142 wickets.
 He also showed his promise as a batsman was no fluke, for he scored 571 runs.
 In 1886, Lohmann did equally well and played his first Test matches for England against Australia.
 He took only one wicket at Old Trafford, and none at Lord's, but his continued superb form in other first-class matches saw him retained for the last match at The Oval.
 Here, Lohmann established himself as a great bowler with a superb twelve for 104 (7 for 36 and 5 for 68), giving England what is still one of its most decisive wins in an Ashes series.
 Again being the leading first-class wicket-taker, Lohmann was chosen to tour Australia with Alfred Shaw's team.